piya03/devTinder-web/README.md

 - Edit profile feature build
 - New Page - See all my Connections
 - New Page - See all Request
+- Accept/Reject connection request
+- Send/Ignore the user card from the feed